allora-network/allora-chain/README.md

 docker compose pull
 docker compose up node
 ```
+To run only head: `docker compose up head`

 *NOTE:* You also can comment head service in the docker file.

 ### See logs